Volunteering for The Royal Marsden - Tony's story

 In the mid 90's, my wife Ann was diagnosed with breast cancer.
 We were living in Hove at the time and she was treated at our local hospital, undergoing a mastectomy.
 Shortly after her surgery, the cancer came back.
 We were told that there was nothing else they could do and that she was in for a very rough time.

-We came to The Royal Marsden in Sutton for a second opinion and Ann saw Professor Stephen Johnston who reassured us that there were other options that could be explored that could potentially keep Anne alive for another seven years.
+We came to The Royal Marsden in Sutton for a second opinion and Ann saw Professor Stephen Johnston who reassured us that there were other options that could be explored that could potentially keep Ann alive for another seven years.
 That was really the start of our Royal Marsden journey.

 Taking part in the Monte Carlo car rally for The Royal Marsden Cancer Charity